Start A New Student Organization

 Step 1.
 Attend a New Student Organization Info Session

 The President of each new group is required to attend one New Student Organization Info Session to initiate the recognition process.
-Although only the President is required to attend, other potential officers and members are welcome to attend.
 At this time you will be provided the information of a direct Student Involvement staff member who will guide you through the recognition process.
 All Info Sessions take place in the office of Student Involvement, located at 1400 Student Union (across from the Jama Juice in the Student Union).

-Student organizations must have a minimum of 8 currently enrolled and matriculated SJSU students, two of which must be a President and Treasurer.
+Student organizations must have a minimum of 8 currently enrolled and matriculated SJSU students, two of which must be the President and Treasurer.

 The President and Treasurer must:

 - Have a minimum 2.0 cumulative AND previous term GPA

 - Be currently enrolled in at least 6 credits (3 credits for graduate students)

 - Not have completed over 150 units or 125% of the units needed for their major